moead-framework/documentation/docs/tuto.rst

 Tutorials
 ===========================================

+.. _tuto-problem:
 Implement your own problem
 --------------------------------------
-To make your problem compliant with the framework, your problem class have to extend the class *'moead_framework.problem.Problem'* and also implement the 3 required functions :
+To make your problem compliant with the framework, your problem class have to extend the class :class:`moead_framework.problem.Problem` and also implement the 3 required functions :

-- the fitness function *f* has 2 required parameters.
+- the fitness function :code:`f(function_id, solution)` has 2 required parameters.
 The function must returns the objectif value of the solution for the objective function_id in parameter.

 .. code-block:: python